dominik-pichler/Balmung/ER-NLP/ER-NLP.md

 ## 1. (N)ER using default spaCy models:
 Above all, a save fallback solution seems to be [spaCy](https://spacy.io/) and it's available NER of the following entity types.
-For example the following entities are avaiable in the general english sca vocabulary:
+For example the following entities are available in the general english sca vocabulary:
 ```
 "CARDINAL",
         "DATE",